yosriady/awesome-api-devtools/README.md

 - [Online OpenAPI/Swagger File Security Audit](https://apisecurity.io/tools/audit/): Free online static analysis of API contract files.
 Upload the file and get the report.
 - [API Security checklist](https://github.com/shieldfy/API-Security-Checklist): Checklist of the most important security countermeasures when designing, testing, and releasing your API.
 - [Ory Hydra](https://github.com/ory/hydra): OAuth2 server with OpenID Connect written in Go.
-- [Approov](https://approov.io/): Mobile App Attestation to ban API abuse by verifying the software that is accessing your API.
-User authentication is not enough!

 ## API Web Scanners
 - [Cherrybomb](https://github.com/blst-security/cherrybomb): Stop half-done API specifications!
 Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by validating your API specifications.